blakecbartlett/belly-button-challenge/README.md

 ![image](https://github.com/user-attachments/assets/946ce048-a66b-4744-aa7a-8c6165a9e2d6)

 6. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

+I used ChatGpt and class resources to code this file.